BestTimesToVisit.com Logo

 cultural

-Lose yourself in the Venetian harbor's charming alleys, where bougainvillea spills over ancient stone walls and hidden courtyards beckon.
-Seek out the Maritime Museum tucked away in the Firkas Fortress for a glimpse into Crete's seafaring past, and linger for an evening meal at a waterfront taverna as the sun dips below the horizon.
+Lose yourself in the Venetian harbor's romantic alleys, where bougainvillea spills over ancient stone walls and hidden courtyards beckon.
+Seek out the Maritime Museum tucked within the Firkas Fortress for a glimpse into Crete's seafaring past, and linger at a waterfront taverna as the sun dips below the horizon, painting the sky in fiery hues.

 Best time: Apr-Jun, Sep-Oct